Why Your Phone Keeps Dropping Calls and How to Fix It

 - Increase your elevation.

-- Try Wifi calling.
+- Try WiFi calling.

-- Find the nearest cell tower.
+- Find the nearest cell tower with the weBoost App.